fedora-ci/jenkins-pipeline-library/README.md

 ## Limitations

 Fedora CI is "artifact-centric", i.e. everything more or less evolves around artifacts.
+This library currently supports following artifact types:

+* koji-build
+* fedora-dist-git
+* fedora-update

-This library currently supports only "koji-build" and "fedora-dist-git" artifacts; modules and other artifact types are not supported yet.
+Other artifact types are not supported yet.

 ## Development